• Skip to primary navigation

 Make Your Own Probiotic Gut Shot

 Instead of washing the brine down the drain, save it and turn it into a homemade probiotic gut shot.
-With brand-name gut shots costing on average $6 per bottle, why not save some money and make your own?
+With brand-name gut shots costing, on average, $6 per bottle, why not save some money and make your own?

 • Best Brands of Pickles with Probiotics